 ln -s /bin/bash[link to file] ps[new symbolic link]

-Symbolic link to existing file(used in privilege escalation attacks)
+Symbolic link to existing file(used in privilege escalation

 export PATH=.:$PATH